istepaniuk/gilded-rose-php-with-tests/README.md

 ## Acknowledgements

 This Kata was originally created by [Terry Hughes](https://twitter.com/TerryHughes).
-[Emily Bache](https://twitter.com/emilybache) translated it to a few other languages.
+[Emily Bache](https://twitter.com/emilybache) translated it to a [few other languages](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-She wrote this article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata.
+She also wrote this article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata.
-The original source of the kata is on [her GitHub page](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-This version was forked from [@codecop's](https://github.com/codecop) mercurial repo at https://bitbucket.org/pkofler/gilded-rose-kata-php-setup, those commits where preserved in this history.
+This particular version was forked from [@codecop's](https://github.com/codecop) mercurial repo at https://bitbucket.org/pkofler/gilded-rose-kata-php-setup, those commits where preserved in this history.
 Tests where reworked and the code updated to a PHP 7.2 flavor.

 [BSD License](http://opensource.org/licenses/bsd-license.php), see `LICENSE` in repository.